marekmaskarinec/klak/spec.md

 ## literals

-Literals have value without being evaluated.
+Literals automatically push themselves to the stack.

 ### numbers